 You can see above in the specifications for Gigabyte X570 Aorus Elite that both the chipset and the processor connected to M.2 slot can operate at PCIe 4.0 speeds.

-Can PCIe Version Affect the Amount of Lanes for the M.2 slot?
+Can PCIe Version Affect the Number of Lanes for the M.2 slot?

-Technically yes, if a certain 3rd Gen NVMe SSD has a max speed of 3500 MB/s and uses four PCIe v3.0 lanes , then it can theoretically have the same performance on only two PCIe V4.0 lanes.
+Technically yes, if a particular 3rd Gen NVMe SSD has a max speed of 3500 MB/s and uses four PCIe v3.0 lanes, then it can theoretically have the same performance on only two PCIe V4.0 lanes.

 Also Read: What Cables Do I Need for SSD?